karolinaszafranbelzowska/MachineLearningAndStatistics---project-2020/README.md

 This repository has been carried out as Assignment of the Machine Learning and Statistics Module of the Higher Diploma In Data Analytics at GMIT.

-The assignment was implemented in ...
-Language.
+The assignment was implemented in Python Language.

 https://github.com/ianmcloughlin/jupyter-teaching-notebooks/blob/master/keras-neurons.ipynb, 02/01/2021